tdi/vagrant-docker-swarm/README.md

 #  Play

 After starting swarm, you can use my testing Docker image to play with.
 It is called `darek/goweb` and is a super simple Web app, displaying the hostname, and a version.
 There are three tags: `1.0`, `2.0` and `latest`.
 They can be used to play with swarm rolling update feature.
+The container exposes port 8080.